Updated February, 2023 by Jeremy Hardin, MD and Binh Ly, MD

-By Binh Ly, MD
+Original author Binh Ly, MD

-An otherwise healthy 35-year-old man was brought to the emergency department (ED) by sheriff deputies following development of depressed level of consciousness after he was booked into custody three hours prior.
-He was conscious when he was initially arrested by the police following a 2 hour standoff at his home.
-No other medical history was available.
-On arrival to the ED, his vital signs were: T 36.9 degrees Celsius rectally, BP 92/58, HR 130, RR 24, and oxygen saturation 100% on facemask with oxygen flow rate of 15 liters/min.
-On examination he was unconscious but did withdraw to painful stimuli in a extremities.
-There was no evidence of trauma and his pupils were equal and reactive to light and bedside glucose test was 231 mg/dL.
-The ED team decided to intubate the patient to protect his airway.
+A 6 year old male with a past medical history of autism presents to the Emergency Department after being found by his parents unresponsive next to an open bottle of pills.
+His initial vital signs were temperature 36.9 degrees Celsius rectally, blood pressure 72/48 mmHg, heart rate 150 beats/minute, RR 26 breaths/minute, and oxygen saturation 100% on facemask with oxygen flow rate of 15 liters/min.
+On examination he was unconscious but did withdraw to painful stimuli in all extremities.
+There was no evidence of trauma, and his pupils were equal and reactive to light and bedside glucose test was 231 mg/dL.
+The physician decided to intubate the patient to protect his airway.
 Electrocardiogram demonstrated sinus tachycardia but was otherwise normal.
-Blood was obtained for analysis immediately following intubation and revealed arterial blood gas: pH 6.97, pCO2 37 mmHg, pO2 235 mmHg.
+Blood was obtained for analysis immediately following intubation and an arterial blood gas revealed: pH 6.97, pCO2 37 mmHg, and pO2 235 mmHg.
 Serum chemistry was significant for bicarbonate 7 mEq/L, glucose 226 mg/dL and an anion gap of 34.
-Measured serum osmolarity was 302 mOsm/kg and calculations yielded an osmol gap 2 (normal range -5 to 15).
+Measured serum osmolarity was 302 mOsm/kg and calculations yielded an osmol gap of 2 (normal range -5 to 15).
 Initial plasma lactate 17.3 mmol/L (normal range 0 - 2.2 mmol/L).
 Transaminases and other measures of liver function were normal.
 Ethanol, acetaminophen, and salicylate concentrations were undetectable.
 Urine immunoassay drug of abuse screen was negative.